1920 Birthday of Nanette Fabray, star of Broadway musicals High Button Shoes, Love Life (Tony Award), Arms and the Girl, and Mr. President.

 2011 David Henry Hwang's Chinglish, a comedy about an Ohio businessman selling his goods in China—where there is mutual misunderstanding of language and business etiquette—opens on Broadway at the Longacre Theatre.
 The play, performed in English and Mandarin (with projected English supertitles), stars Jennifer Lim and Gary Wilmes.

-2015 Annaleigh Ashford returns to Broadway as an adorable, outspoken pooch in A.R.
-Gurney's touching comedy Sylvia, opening at the Cort Theatre.
+2015 Annaleigh Ashford returns to Broadway as an outspoken pooch in A.R.
+Gurney's comedy Sylvia, opening at the Cort Theatre.
 The cast also includes Matthew Broderick, Julie White, and Robert Sella.
 It runs for 79 performances.

 2016 A Broadway revival of William Finn and James Lapine's musical Falsettos opens at the Walter Kerr Theatre.
 Christian Borle, Stephanie J. Block, and Andrew Rannells star in the production directed by Lapine, who also directed the show's 1992 original Broadway run.